FZJ-JSC/JUBE/docs/glossar.rst

                <parameter name="test3">bar</parameter>
              </parameterset>

-        * These two sets aren't compatible:
+        * These two sets are not compatible:

           .. code-block:: xml